rgleason/dashboard_tactics_pi/docs/analysis/Three-way_timestamps/Three-way_timestamps_win10.md

 1. It is not surprising that the direct TCP connection to the Signal K emitted delta values is the most efficient what comes to the accuracy of the timestamps - they are set at the reception, _i.e._ at the closest possible position to the source.
 Although this method is penalized having to transmit also information in its payload to which we are not necessarily willing to be subscribed, the fact that the timestamp travels with the data compensates that inconvenience.

-2. The fact that there is so little difference between the timaestamp accuracy through the Signal K to NMEA conversion and its actual delta channel is a proof of the excellent quality and effiency of Signal K and npm.
+2. The fact that there is so little difference between the timestamp accuracy through the Signal K to NMEA conversion and its actual delta channel is a proof of the excellent quality and effiency of Signal K and npm.
 Also, the TCP method of OpenCPN is the preferred one since apparently well implemented.

 3. There is nothing to gain by eliminating Signal K to allow the OpenCPN to connect directly to the USB channel: this is the clearly the less desirable configuration for any algorithm which analyzes time series.